Old Salt Lake | Virtual Museum

 The current local area population = 10,000(?) people.

 10,000 x 22.3 (U.S. global acres of Ecological Footprint per capita) = 223,000

 Current (ga) per capita for self-sustaining planet = 2.
 Reduce the average Ecological Footprint of each person in the local area of Malaga Canyon from 22 to 10 (ga).

 22 - 10 = 12 (reduce per capita EF by more than half)

 To do that - the entire current population in the local area of Malaga Canyon would need to become 100% self-sufficient for water and food - using only the biological resources in the local area.
-Whether this is even theoretically possible for them to do is what I'm exploring.
-The advantage here is there is a record of the people doing just that for thousands of years as a baseline for analysis.
+Is this even possible?

 Primary Constraints of Available Water and Food in the Local Area